 IVF is expensive, and most insurance plans do not provide coverage for fertility treatment.
 The success rate of IVF clinics depends on a number of factors including reproductive history, maternal age, the cause of infertility, and lifestyle factors.
 It is also important to understand that pregnancy rates are not the same as live birth rates.

 Surgery can be the solution to some fertility challenges.
-Avisena Fertility Reproductive specialist are experienced surgeons who routinely perform minimally invasive laparoscopic and hysteroscopic procedures, which require less recovery time than traditional “open” surgery.
+Avisena Fertility Reproductive specialists are experienced surgeons who routinely perform minimally invasive laparoscopic and hysteroscopic procedures, which require less recovery time than traditional “open” surgery.

 In fact, many Avisena Fertility patients who thought that IVF was their only option for becoming pregnant conceived naturally after undergoing relatively simple, minimally invasive surgical procedures.
 Surgeries performed include: